What are rates?

 Rates Easypay is the best way to pay your rates and ensure that a payment is never missed.
 With Rates Easypay, a direct debit payment is set up through your bank.

-Direct debits can be made weekly, fortnightly, bi-monthly, monthly or quarterly to suit your budget.
+Direct debits can be made weekly, fortnightly, monthly or quarterly to suit your budget.
 If your rates change, your payment is adjusted automatically.
 Council will inform you in advance of any change and you will receive a rates invoice for your records.

 Direct Debit team